RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-03-29-PSExcel-Intro.md

 The row and column parameters might seem confusing - they indicate the first cell that should *not* be frozen.
 So freezing the top row would be row 2, column 1.
 Freezing the top row and first two columns would be row 2, column 3.

-We'll have to save before we can verify this!
+We'll have to save before we can verify this.

 #### Save and close